Reading layout

 • Infinite-scroll Single Page Applications (SPAs)

-Metrics tracked included Time to DOMContentLoaded, Time to NetworkIdle, peak CPU utilization, and resident set size (RSS) memory.
-All tests operated in strict headless mode with identical Chrome 120 binaries, disabled extensions, and standardized viewport dimensions (1920x1080) to eliminate environmental variance and guarantee a fair Python web scraping performance comparison.
+Metrics tracked: Time to DOMContentLoaded, Time to NetworkIdle, peak CPU utilization, and resident set size (RSS) memory.
+All tests used strict headless mode with identical Chrome 120 binaries, disabled extensions, and standardized viewport dimensions (1920x1080) to eliminate environmental variance.

 Speed & Throughput Results